 A sampling of presentations enjoyed by Prairie members at Sunday

 services in recent years (most recent at the top) are available through the links below.
 For services with online audio recordings of speaker's remarks but no transcripts or photos, see our Audio Recordings page.
-Audio cassettee recordings of many entire services are also available at the Meeting House, as indicated by the endnotes in the lists at the bottom of the page.
+Audio cassettee recordings from 2010 and earlier of many entire services are also available at the Meeting House, as indicated by the endnotes in the lists at the bottom of the page.
 Full service digital recordings from 2010 to the present are available on request emailed to the Webkeeper.